-I thank colleagues in this place who have sought briefings and engaged constructively in conversations about options and possibilities.
+Thank you to the colleagues in this place who have sought briefings and engaged constructively in conversations about options and possibilities.
 While the Assembly does not have the power to direct the executive, our conversations have been important in delivering this outcome.

-MS CARRICK (Murrumbidgee) (10.40), by leave: I rise to respond to and thank the minister for extending the Salvation Army contract to deliver respite services at Burrangiri for two years.
-It is a terrific result, and I am really grateful that she has done that.
+MS CARRICK (Murrumbidgee) (10.40), by leave: I rise to respond to thank the minister for extending the Salvation Army contract to deliver respite services at Burrangiri for two years.
+It is a really terrific result, and I am really grateful that you have done that.
 The acute shortage of dedicated respite beds in Canberra is a critical issue affecting our community.
 There are more than 50,000 carers providing unpaid care to family members in the ACT and they deserve our unwavering support.

 I congratulate the minister on securing \$10 million from the commonwealth to address this pressing need.
 These funds will be used to invest in the infrastructure needed for our respite community.
 This provides time for planning the \$10 million facility while the Salvation Army potentially seeks accreditation and investigates the need for a building refurbishment and an alternative funding model to minimise cost to the ACT government.

-The best part of this solution is that Burrangiri will continue for a further two years while work is undertaken to increase the number of respite beds to meet the needs of carers.
-I thank Penny and Peter for their ongoing advocacy-they really take advocacy to the next level-and for the cooperation of the Salvation Army; it is a terrific outcome for their staff.
-I thank the minister and her team for their willingness to productively discuss the issues with me.
+The best part of this solution is that Burrangiri will continue for a further two years while workers undertake to increase the number of respite beds to meet the needs of carers.
+I thank Penny and Peter for their ongoing advocacy-they really take advocacy to the next level!-and the cooperation of the Salvation Army; it is a terrific outcome for their staff.
+I thank the minister and her team for her willingness to productively discuss the issues with me.

-MR RATTENBURY(Kurrajong) (10.42), by leave: I also want to take this opportunity to thank the minister for her statement this morning.
+MR RATTENBURY(Kurrajong) (10.42), by leave: I want to take this opportunity to also thank the minister for her statement this morning.
 I think this is an excellent outcome and provides the space now for a more considered approach.

-As I said during the discussion last week, whilst we could see that the minister was working on a range of alternative options, we were not confident that those options were necessarily falling into place and, for a community that is very reliant on this service, delivering 4,500 bed nights a year, we were concerned that we were being invited to step over a precipice that was not clear.
-I welcome this decision and announcement from the minister today.
+As I said during the discussion last week, the Greens were very concerned that whilst we could see the minister was working on a range of alternative options, we were not confident that those options were necessarily falling in place, and for a community that is very reliant on this service, delivering 4,500 bed nights a year, we were concerned that we were being invited to step over a precipice that was not clear.
+So I welcome this decision and announcement from the minister today.
 It gives that time and space for alternative options to be delivered more thoroughly.

-I am conscious of some of the remarks that the minister has made.
-I take on board some of the things she said, as I noted in the debate last week, including ensuring that the commonwealth is paying for the services for which it is responsible, and ensuring patients are accessing the appropriate facilities.
+I am conscious of some of the remarks the minister has made.
+I take on board some of the things she said, as I noted in the debate last week, including ensuring the commonwealth is paying for the services it is responsible for, and ensuring patients are accessing the appropriate facilities.
 I certainly think the service offering being put forward at Burrangiri at the moment is an excellent one.

-I thank the Salvation Army for accepting my request to come out and have a look around Burrangiri, to see it for myself.
-I would also like to acknowledge the community advocates who have been very diligent and very thorough in explaining these issues to us and drawing the attention of members of the Assembly to the potential adverse consequences if this had proceeded as it was originally proposed.

-I also want to acknowledge, particularly, Ms Carrick, who has done a lot of advocacy on this, with other members, and the minister for taking the time to meet with us to discuss this matter.
+I want to thank the Salvation Army for accepting me to come out and have a look around at Burrangiri, to see it for myself.
+I would also like to acknowledge the community advocates who have been very diligent and very thorough in explaining these issues to us and drawing members of the Assembly's attention to the potential adverse consequences if this had proceeded as it was originally proposed.
+I also want to acknowledge, particularly, Ms Carrick, who has done a lot of advocacy on this, and with other members; also the minister for taking the time to meet with us to discuss this matter.